Veris Residential: History

 In 1998, the company acquired $450 million worth of office properties, which boosted its holdings by 12%.
-It also bought properties in Washington D.C. and Maryland and properties in the Southwest.
+It also bought properties in Washington, D.C. and Maryland and properties in the Southwest.

+In 2000, the company agreed to acquire Prentiss Properties for $976 million in stock, or $2.2 billion including assumed debt, but terminated the deal after failing to get investor approval, paying a $25 million termination fee.

 In 2006, the company acquired the Gale Company, a private real estate firm headquartered in New Jersey that owned 2.8 million-square-foot of office buildings.

 In 2012, the company acquired Roseland Partners, a property developer in New Jersey, for $134.6 million.
 It was developing the $120 million RiverTrace waterfront tower at Port Imperial, which was completed in October 2013.

 In 2013, the company sold 19 Skyline Drive for $17.5 million.

 In November 2014, Roseland opened Portside at East Pier in East Boston.
 The second phase, which includes 550 luxury residences and 70,000 square feet of retail space, opened in 2018.

-In 2015, Mitchell E. Rudin became CEO and Michael J. DeMarco became the company's president and chief operating officer.
-The same year, the company moved its headquarters to Jersey City.
+In June 2015, Mitchell E. Rudin became CEO and Michael J. DeMarco became the company's president and chief operating officer.

+In September 2015, the company moved its headquarters to Jersey City.

+In June 2020, MaryAnne Gilmartin was named chairperson.

+In March 2021, Mahbod Nia was named CEO of the company.

-In December 2021, the company changed its name to Veris Residential, Inc.
+In December 2021, the company changed its name to Veris Residential, Inc, reflecting a pivot from office to multifamily residential buildings.

+In October 2022, Kushner Companies offered to acquire the company for $4.3 billion.
+However, the offer was rejected.

+In April 2023, the company sold Harborside 1, 2, & 3 in Jersey City for $420 million.

+In February 2024, the company sold its final office property.